halissonmartins/spring-jpa-testcontainers-rabbitmq-kafka-oracle-cucumber/README.md

 ## Future Features
 * Add two controllers (RabbitMQ and Kafka) that send a menssage and save in Oracle database
 * Add Docker Compose file to run the application
+* Add profile that run only BDD tests